 Tennessee is recruiting a cohort of up to 70 interns for the upcoming school year through the Project RAISE initiative.
-Opportunities are available for Master’s level interns in school psychology and school counseling, as well as Bachelor’s and Master’s level interns in school social work.
-Stipends of up to $60,000 are available for a two-year commitment in Tennessee schools, including one year in a rural district.
-Relocation grants of up to $1,200 are also available.
+Opportunities are available for Master’s level interns in school psychology, school counseling, and school social work.
+Stipends of up to $40,000 are available for a two-year commitment in Tennessee schools, including one year in a rural district.

-Project RAISE paid internships are open to Master’s level interns in school psychology and school counseling, as well as Bachelor’s and Master’s level interns in school social work anywhere in the U.S. The university which prospective student interns attend are responsible for vetting the appropriateness of the internship site and ensuring the site satisfies applicable degree and licensure requirements.
+Project RAISE paid internships are open to Master’s level interns in school psychology and school counseling, and school social work anywhere in the U.S. The university which prospective student interns attend are responsible for vetting the appropriateness of the internship site and ensuring the site satisfies applicable degree and licensure requirements.

 Students enrolled in programs outside of Tennessee should confirm with their university program that an out-of-state internship placement is allowable and consult the Educator Licensure requirements to ensure eligibility for licensure.To learn more about licensure requirements, please refer to the Tennessee Department of Education’s guidance or email educator.licensure@tn.gov.